Can You Add Distilled Water To A Fish Tank

 When adding distilled water to a fish tank, it is important to do so slowly over time.
 Adding too much at once can cause shock or stress to your fish and could lead to illness or death.
 You should also make sure that you are using only fresh, clean distilled water each time you add it to your aquarium.
 Once you have added enough distilled water for your needs, you should then check your pH levels with a test kit and adjust accordingly if necessary.

-See also How Can I Distill Water
+See also Can I Use Steamed Distilled Water In My Cpap Machine

 Finally, if possible, it is best to use an automated system for adding and maintaining your aquarium’s distilled water levels.
 This will help ensure that everything remains at optimal levels for your fish at all times.
 Additionally, it can save you time and energy when trying to maintain proper levels of freshwater in your tank.